oracle-samples/oci-data-science-ai-samples/feature_store/tutorials/README.md

 ### [feature_store_creation_ingestion_with_dataflow](feature_store_creation_ingestion_with_dataflow/)

-Discover big data operations within a feature store using Spark magic commands.
+Explore feature store operations using Data Flow.
 This notebook showcases leveraging the power of Spark for efficient data handling and analysis in a feature store environment, emphasizing data flow operations.

 Tags: `feature store`, `data flow`, `Spark`